 Let me take some of his points in turn.
 On the evacuation of medical cases, particularly children, I know that my right hon.
 Friend the Secretary of State for International Development is in discussion about that very issue with David Nott, to whom the hon.
 Gentleman rightly alludes.
 On the point about holding the perpetrators to account and perhaps even bringing Russian agents to justice, we will certainly gather what evidence we can, knowing that the mills of justice may grind slowly, but they grind small.
 We will want in the end to bring all those responsible to justice.

-On his central point that we in this country and in the west in the end did not do enough to turn the tide in Syria and that we missed our opportunity in 2013, no one can conceivably contradict him.
+On the hon.
+Gentleman’s central point that we in this country and in the west in the end did not do enough to turn the tide in Syria and that we missed our opportunity in 2013, no one can conceivably contradict him.
 We all understand what took place and the gap that we allowed to be opened up for the Russians and Iranians to come in and support the Assad regime.
 We all understand the failure that took place then, but we also have to recognise that there is no military solution that we can impose.
-It is now essential that the Russians recognise that, just because Assad is in possession of half the territory of Syria, or perhaps 75% of the population of Syria, does not mean that he has won.
+It is now essential that the Russians recognise that, just because Assad is in possession of half the territory of Syria, or perhaps 75% of the population of Syria, that does not mean that he has won.
 He has come nowhere near to a complete military victory and I do not believe that it is within his grasp to achieve a complete military victory.
 Nobody should be under the illusion that that is what will happen.
 Nobody should be under the illusion that the suffering of the people of eastern Ghouta is simply the sad prerequisite or precursor to an eventual Assad military victory.
 I do not believe that that is the case.
 I believe that it will prove almost impossible for the Assad regime to achieve a military victory, even with Russian and Iranian support.

 The only way forward—the only way out of this mess and this morass—for the Russians is to go for a political solution.
 The Sochi experiment did not work.
 Now is the moment to encourage that regime to get down to Geneva and begin those political talks, which I believe will have the support of the entire House.